nevstad/blockchain-swift-cli/README.md

-# blockchain-cli
+# ⛓  A simple Blockchain implementation CLI.

-A description of this package.
+See [BlockchainSwift](https://github.com/nevstad/blockchain-swift) for Blockchain implementation.